Gaudio-Ney/Gaudio-Ney/README.md

 ### Hi there, my name is Gáudio and I'm an iOS Developer. 👋

 - 📱 I’m currently working at KaBuM!
-SA.
+SA (Home-office).
 - 🍎 I was an Apple Developer Academy student in Brazil at PUC-Rio.
 - 😄 Pronouns: he/his.